Myal: Christianization

 After the abolition of slavery, conservative Christian churches began to lose followers to Bedwardism and Myalist Native Baptist Churches.
 After 1814, the Myalist chapels started to become more visible.
 By the 1840s, many Congolese indentured laborers arrived in Jamaica where they revitalised Kumina practices of the Myal religion.

 The syncretized Christian version of Myal was generally tolerated by white enslavers because of its adoption of Christian elements.
 By the 1860s, Myal-based churches became referred to as "Revivalist" churches and were established as Baptist churches.
 From 1858 to 1859, a Myal revival swept Jamaica and was borne out through a syncretized Christian version called Revivalism adding energy to local religious life.
 This syncretism was necessary due to colonial suppression.
 Two branches of this revival, the 60 Order or Revival Zion and the 61 Order or Pocomania, emerged.
 Revival Zion adopted more orthodox Christian practices, while Pocomania retained more Myal practices.

-Despite colonial suppression Myal was maintained by indigenous / tribal communities living in remote rural areas and still exists as an religious institution, though now it is not as widespread.
+Despite colonial suppression Myal was maintained by indigenous/tribal communities living in remote rural areas and still exists as a religious institution, though now it is not as widespread.
 In more urban areas, Myal survived through adaptation and Christian syncretism, which is born out through syncretic faiths like Revivalism, and Rastafari.

 The Myal community is actively working to revitalize their traditions, preserve their cultural heritage, dispel myths, misinformation and colonial propaganda about their ancient spiritual tradition.

 Practices

 Early Myalist religion

 Myal is a spiritual practice rooted in healing, protection and the restoration of balance within individuals and communities.

-The Myal religion is primarily an indigenous Caribbean religion and was first practiced by the native Arawaks who first peopled Jamaica.
-Later during the colonial era when African arrivals started to join indigenous communities those African elements were incorporated.
+The Myal religion is primarily an Akan animist belief known as Akom.
+The wordage was later distorted by British scholars, due to the rarity of matrilineal African aboriginal peoples (such as the Akan and Bakongo peoples) which are largely patrilineal.
+They labelled the Akan practice of Akom with a Bakongo word Myal (Kikongo for 'intelligence') and the Bakongo practice of Nkisi as Kumina which is from the Akan word Ɔkom' to mean 'prophesy'.

-Myalists honor a creator god (known as King Zambi in the Kumina (Bongo) branch of Myal and Yankipong in the Jamaican Maroon branch), nature spirits and the ancestors.
+Myalists honor a creator god known as Yankipong (from the Asante Twi Ɔnyankopong), nature spirits and the ancestors.
 These spirits are invoked in Myal rituals.
+Later in the 19th century, with the arrival of Congolese immigrants, other African practises were introduced, such as localized Nkisi known as Kumina.